Tripura Jobs : NIT Agartala Recruitment 2023

 Applications are invited for various project based positions in National Institute of Technology (NIT), Agartala, Tripura.

-National Institute of Technology (NIT), Agartala, Tripura for the post of one Research Associate-III under the sponsored research project ” Fabrication and Characterization of Ag doped Al203:TIO2 Nanowire Array device for UV-Vis Detection and Breath sensing application.”
+National Institute of Technology (NIT), Agartala, Tripura is inviting applications from eligible candidates for the post of Junior Research Fellow for the research project funded by Science and

+Engineering Research Board, Department of Science & Technology, Government of India entitled “Friction Stir Welding of Aluminum Alloy (Al 6101) and Copper Alloy (C11000) for Busbar Application by Novel Hybrid Interlayer Approach.”

 No. of posts : 1